ritikk7/CourseGPT/README.md

 CourseGPT allows professors to train custom AI models on demand, acting as a virtual tutor available 24/7 to students.
 By providing immediate access to tailored course content, it enhances student learning while significantly reducing professors’ administrative workload.

-Empowering students to learn and professors to teach— our application takes care of the rest.
-With CourseGPT handling the Q&A, everyone can focus on what they do best.

 ---

 ## Project Progress 1